Lindor homers twice, Puerto Rico beats Mexico 9-4

 Lopez allowed two hits and one run while striking out five.

-Javier Baez hit a three-run homer in the ninth to secure the win for Puerto Rico, which lost in the WBC final four years ago.
+Baez hit a three-run homer in the ninth to secure the win for Puerto Rico, which lost in the WBC final four years ago.
 The Puerto Ricans lead Group D with a 2-0 record, while Italy and Venezuela are both 1-1 and Mexico is 0-2.

 The Puerto Ricans can qualify for the next round with a win over Italy on Sunday.
 The top two teams from the group will advance.